81 reasons The Career Change Accelerator will be the best investment of your life

 78. The opportunity to look within and think about what I would like from a “career” and from “life”.
 And to understand better what might make Monday mornings easier. – Vai, Nov 2016

-I mentioned in my open mic that prior to Tribe, I thought I was bad at introspection; but not think it’s just because I was scared of the outcomes.
+I mentioned in my open mic that prior to programme, I thought I was bad at introspection; but not think it’s just because I was scared of the outcomes.
 That’s not the case any more.

 Previously, I looked at “what do I do with my life” as this one massive thing, which makes it incredibly intimidating to tackle.
 I’ve learnt to break this down into smaller pieces, using a number of frameworks we’ve been taught, and take small steps towards these.